 Training can be implemented using several methods.
-The authors recommend using paper based handouts, if needed, outdoor (hands-on) training and interactive question asking to ensure employees are engaged in the discussion.
-Use the following recommended training schedule in Table 1.1 to implement training on site.
-Record individual training attendance using the Employee Training Log in Chapter 10: Record Keeping.
+The authors recommend using paper based handouts, outdoor (hands-on) training and interactive communications to ensure employees are engaged in the discussion.
+Record individual training attendance using a training log to document who has had what training.